phuctm97/img/README.md

 - etc.

 It's built and deployed serverless thanks to Next.js and Vercel, so there is nothing to maintain.
-Moreover, thanks to Vercel's generous hobby plan, this is **completely free** for non-commercial use.
+Moreover, thanks to Vercel's generous hobby plan, this is **completely free** for _non-commercial use_.

 ### Example